Pelham Christmas parade and celebration set for Dec. 11 - Shelby County Reporter

 PELHAM – The city of Pelham will have its first-ever Christmas parade this year on Dec.
 11 during the “A Pelham Hometown Christmas” event.

-Pelham residents Chad Leverett and Rick Wash, who serves on the Pelham City Council, have announced the founding of PelhamStrong, a nonprofit organization, that will be responsible for the parade and potentially future events.
+Pelham residents Chad Leverett and Rick Wash, who is also a Pelham City Councilmember, have announced the founding of PelhamStrong, a nonprofit organization that will be responsible for the parade and potentially future events.

 Earlier this year the two announced plans to form a committee to plan the parade and celebration and have now announced additional details for the celebration.